NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 then it’s assumed to be constant anyway.
 For the various radiation and illuminance values, they can measured by various instrumentation ranging from the very cheap to the very expensive.
-Properly, radiation needs to be measured with a pyranometer (Eppley), which is pricy, but I’m also seen people use simpler apparatus (Lycors) that are really photometers.
+Properly, radiation needs to be measured with a pyranometer (Eppley), which is pricey, but I’m also seen people use simpler apparatus (Lycors) that are really photometers.
 Direct beam is generally not measured, but derived by subtracting the diffuse from the global.
 Diffuse is measured by adding a shadow band